 Absence of Judgment

 One of the most prominent tenets of mindfulness is to observe and not judge.
 You’re looking at your thoughts from a birds-eye view, and you are not judging yourself for what you’re feeling or thinking.
-You recognize your thoughts as thoughts; they are not good or bad, they “are.”
-That’s why one of the most prominent principles of mindfulness is acceptance and the absence of judgment.
+You recognize your thoughts as thoughts; they are not good or bad, they just “are.”
+That is why one of the most prominent principles of mindfulness is acceptance and the absence of judgment.
 It doesn’t allow judgment to stifle you from being in touch with you are thinking, feeling, or perceiving.

 Mindfulness and Therapy